DamianH226/Basic-JavaScript-Projects/README.md

 This page has Ternary, operators and constructors.
 This shows how to get Keyword functions, nested functions and how to get a return input if requirements are met and if they are not met.

 ### Project#7
+This page is Scope and Time functions.
+This shows local and global varibles along with IF and Else statements.
+Lastely it shows how to get the time in a 24 clock.

+### Project#8
+This page shows string methods including Concat Method, Slice Method, Number Method, Toprecision Method.

+### Project#9
+This page shows how to do a countdown and how to do a slideshow.

+### Project#10
+This page shows Loops ans arrays.
+It shows While loops, For loops, Const, LET and arrays with objects.

+###